keer2345/keer2345.github.io/source/_posts/react-full-course-2021-basic.md

 # Deploy on Free Hosting

 Our server with `yarn start` default port is `3000`.
-Now, we build and deploy project on https://www.netlify.com/ .
+Now, we build and deploy project from ourself Github to  https://www.netlify.com/ .

-For example, my online project is https://react-full-course-2021.netlify.app/ .
+For example, my online project is https://react-full-course-2021-basic.netlify.app/ .

 <div align="center">